djhshih/dgraph/dot2dg.md

-# DOT node construction and source emission: current behavior and cleanup plan
+# DOT node construction and `.dg` emission: current behavior and cleanup plan

-This document describes the **current** DOT-to-IR and DOT-to-source behavior in the codebase, the invariants now enforced by tests, and the main opportunities to simplify the implementation so future bug fixes do not cascade into regressions.
+This document describes the **current** DOT-to-IR and DOT-to-`.dg` behavior in the codebase, the invariants now enforced by tests, and the main opportunities to simplify the implementation so future bug fixes do not cascade into regressions.

 ---